How to get started in Bushcraft?

 Go fishing

 In a survival situation having the knowledge of how to catch fish can be a lifesaver, but the best place to start isn’t by finding a secluded mountain lake and trying your luck with a homemade fishhook.
 Find your nearest fishing lake and spend a few hours there practicing how to cast and strike and the general basics.
 There are stocked fishing lakes across the UK and you shouldn’t have to travel far to find one, but these lakes will almost guarantee a catch and give you the experience of how to catch and handle a fish.
-After you know what you are doing it’s time to practice some bushcraft fishing using a makeshift line or hook, and if you’re lucky enough to catch something then what better way to eat it than on a fire you built yourself.
-As with most other equipment concerning bushcraft, you shouldn’t spend lots of money on a fishing rob.
+After you know what you are doing it’s time to practice some bushcraft fishing using a makeshift line or hook, and if you’re lucky enough to catch something then what better way to eat it than on a fire you built yourself?
+As with most other equipment concerning bushcraft, you shouldn’t spend lots of money on a fishing rod.
 There’s a huge choice out there for under £30 and some as low as £15 which is good enough to practice with but you do get the quality you paid for.

 Make a shelter

 This requires nothing more than walking into a woodland that has a good amount of building material and just having a go.
-It’s useful to have a knife, hatchet and some cord so you can build the more advanced options but these aren’t necessary to get you started.
+It’s useful to have a knife, hatchet, and some cord so you can build the more advanced options but these aren’t necessary to get you started.
 Take a look at a few pictures of survival shelters and choose one you’d like to build, then head out into the woods and get started.
 You can look at pictures of shelters all day but until you get out there and actually try to make one, you won’t have any experience with them and won’t find out for yourself why things did or didn’t work.

 Go for a hike

 Going hiking is the best way to work on your navigational skills and offers the chance to check out some wild foods and become familiar with what’s out there.
-There are so many places in the UK and probably every other country where you can go and spend all day walking in the countryside, and at the cost of nothing more than a compass and some walking boots.
+There are so many places in the UK and probably every other country where you can go and spend all day walking in the countryside at the cost of nothing more than a compass and some walking boots.

 Build a few extras

-When out hiking or sleeping in your sturdy and hopefully waterproof shelter, what better time to craft a few extra things for your camp.
-Fire protecting walls, pot hangers, cooking spits, your own bed or maybe even making a birch bark container or some cord out of nettles.
+When out hiking or sleeping in your sturdy and hopefully waterproof shelter, what better time to craft a few extra things for your camp?
+Fire-protecting walls, pot hangers, cooking spits, your own bed, or maybe even making a birch bark container or some cord out of nettles.

 Read about the basic wild foods and try some for yourself